pjkundert/python-slip39/README.txt

 3.3.1 Emergency Recovery: Using Recovered Paper Wallets ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

-  There is one approach which can preserve an original BIP-39 generated wallet addresses, using SLIP-39 mnemonics.
+  There is one approach which can preserve an original BIP-39 /generated/ wallet addresses, using SLIP-39 mnemonics.

   It is clumsy, as it preserves the BIP-39 *output* 512-bit stretched seed, and the resultant 59-word SLIP-39 mnemonics cannot be used (at